0x192/Bash-Android-Debloater/README.md

 The main goal is to improve battery performance and privacy by removing unnecessary and obscure system apps.
 This can also contribute to improve security by reducing [the attack surface](https://en.wikipedia.org/wiki/Attack_surface).
 The script has a menu that lets you choose what debloat list you want to use.
 I strongly encourage you to take a look at the lists because the default selection may not suit you.
 All packages are as well documented as possible in order to provide a better understanding of what you can delete or not.

 This script *should* be safe with the default selection.
 The worse thing which could happen is preventing an essential system process to be loaded during boot causing then an unfortunate bootloop.
-After about 5 failed system boots, the phone will automatically reboot in recovery mode and you'll have to perform a FACTORY RESET.
+If you used the non-root solution, after about 5 failed system boots, the phone will automatically reboot in recovery mode and you'll have to perform a FACTORY RESET.
 So make a backup!

+If you have a rooted device you can also physically delete the apks.
+Ironically this solution is safer because the script saves the apks before their removal.
+In case of bootloop you just need to run the script from a recovery with ADB support (e.g TWRP) and restore them.

 In any case, you can NOT brick your device with this script!
 That's the main thing, right?

 ## Features
-* [X] Quick search among all the packages of your phone
+* [X] Quick search among all the packages of an android device
 * [X] Uninstallation of system/user packages (manually or with the debloat lists)
 * [X] Reinstallation of system packages (manually or with the debloat lists)
 * [X] ADB backup/restore (not really reliable, see the [FAQ](https://gitlab.com/W1nst0n/universal-android-debloater/-/wikis/FAQ))
 * [X] Device brand detection and auto-selection of the appropriate manufacturer debloat list
+* [X] Logging:`debloated_packages.txt`, `remaining_packages.txt`, `deleted_apks.txt` (for root users)
-* [X] Logs in `debloated_packages.txt` and `remaining_packages.txt`.
+* [X] Root support
 * [ ] Installation of alternative open-source apps replacing stock apps (list in the WIKI section) (WIP)

-NB : It is NOT a real uninstallation for system apps (see the [FAQ](https://gitlab.com/W1nst0n/universal-android-debloater/-/wikis/FAQ))
+NB : The non-root method is NOT a real uninstallation for system apps (see the [FAQ](https://gitlab.com/W1nst0n/universal-android-debloater/-/wikis/FAQ))

 ## Universal debloat lists
 * [X] GFAM (Google/Facebook/Amazon/Microsoft)
 * [X] AOSP
 * [X] Manufacturers (OEM)
 * [X] Mobile carriers
-* [X] Qualcomm / Miscellaneous
+* [X] Qualcomm / Mediatek / Miscellaneous

 ## Manufacturers debloat lists
 * [ ] Archos